 1 Assemble the hoops.
 Lay the components out on a flat surface with the fittings in the positions shown.
-Notice that the bolt heads are facing inwards so as not to protrude into the polythene.
+Please note the orientation of the fittings.

 Tip!
-If you have ordered crop/tie bars, it's easier to put the KH25 fittings onto the hoops now.
+If you have ordered crop/tie bars, it's easier to put the KH25 fittings onto the inner hoops now.

-- 2 Fix the two top part-hoops together with the E25 fitting.
-Fix the hoop leg to the top part-hoop with the self-drill screws, using a cordless drill. - 3 (OPTION) If you have ordered the Side Rail Option: - a.
+- 2 Each arch is in 3 parts.
+Fix the hoop leg to the middle part-hoop with the self-drill screws, using a cordless drill. - 3 The D25 fittings on the end arches go BELOW the self-drill screws, with the tab hanging to the INSIDE of the polytunnel. - 4 (OPTION) If you have ordered the Side Rail Option: - a.
 Slide an M25 fitting onto the leg of each end hoop. - b.
 Slide an H25 fitting onto the leg of each inner hoop.